Tiling $R^{5}$ by Crosses: Proof of Theorem

 \begin{proof} Let $\left\vert \left[ 5^{1} \right] _{i} \right\vert=1.$ Then by, Lemma \ref{L5}, $\left\vert \left[ 3^{1}, 2^{1} \right]_{i}^{(3)} \right\vert=0,$ and by (\ref{gama}) $\left\vert \left[ 3^{1}, 2^{1} \right]_{i}^{(2)} \right\vert=0;$ also $\left\vert \left[ 4^{1}, 1^{1} \right] _{i}^{(4)} \right\vert=0,$ and (\ref{gama}) implies $\left\vert \left[ 4^{1}, 1^{1} \right] _{i}^{(i)} \right\vert=0.$ Hence $\left\vert \left[ 3^{1}, 2^{1} \right] \right\vert=\left\vert \left[ 4^{1}, 1^{1} \right] \right\vert=0.$ Using the same arguments in the case $\left\vert \left[ 5^{1} \right] _{i} \right\vert=0$ yields $\left\vert \left[ 4^{1}, 1^{1} \right] _{i}^{(4)} \right\vert=\left\vert \left[ 4^{1}, 1^{1} \right] _{i}^{(1)} \right\vert =1,\left\vert \left[ 3^{1}, 2^{1} \right]_{i}^{(3)} \right\vert=\left\vert \left[ 3^{1}, 2^{1} \right]_{i}^{(2)} \right\vert=1.$ With this in hand, the values of $\left\vert \left[ 3^{1}, 1^{2} \right] _{i} \right\vert$ and $\left\vert \left[ 2^{2}, 1^{1} \right] _{i} \right\vert$ follow from (\ref{r3}) and (\ref{r2}), while the values of $\left\vert \left[ 2^{1}, 1^{3} \right] _{i} \right\vert$ are obtained from (\ref{lambda}) and (\ref{lambda1}).
 Finally, to determine $\left\vert \left[ 1^{5} \right] _{i} \right\vert$ it suffices to substitute into (\ref{h1}).
 The proof is complete. \end{proof}

-We showed above, that the number of codewords in $\mathcal{T}$ of absolute value $3$ and $4$ does depends only on $n,$ while the number of codewords of absolute value $5$ depends also on the tiling $\mathcal{T}$.
+We showed above, that the number of codewords in $\mathcal{T}_\mathcal{L}$ of weight $3$ and $4$ does depends only on $n,$ while the number of codewords of weight $5$ depends also on the tiling $\mathcal{L}$.
 However, for $n=5$ also all these values are constant.

-\begin{theorem} If $n=5,$ then $\left\vert \left[ 3^{1} \right] \right\vert=\left\vert \left[ 4^{1} \right] \right\vert=\left\vert \left[ 2^{2} \right] \right\vert=\left\vert \left[ 5^{1} \right] \right\vert=0,\left\vert \left[ 2^{1}, 1^{1} \right] \right\vert=\left\vert \left[ 1^{3} \right] \right\vert=\left\vert \left[ 3^{1}, 1^{1} \right] \right\vert=\left\vert \left[ 1^{4} \right] \right\vert=\left\vert \left[ 4^{1}, 1^{1} \right] \right\vert=\left\vert \left[ 3^{1}, 2^{1} \right] \right\vert=10,$ $\left\vert \left[ 3^{1}, 1^{2} \right] \right\vert=\left\vert \left[ 2^{2}, 1^{1} \right] \right\vert=\left\vert \left[ 2^{1}, 1^{3} \right] \right\vert=20,$ while $\left\vert \left[ 2^{1}, 1^{2} \right] \right\vert=30,$ and $\left\vert \left[ 1^{5} \right] \right\vert=2,$ and $\left\vert \left[ 1^{5} \right] _{i} \right\vert=1$ for all $i\in I.$ \end{theorem}
+\begin{theorem} If $n=5,$ then $\left\vert \left[ 3^{1} \right] \right\vert=\left\vert \left[ 4^{1} \right] \right\vert=\left\vert \left[ 2^{2} \right] \right\vert=\left\vert \left[ 5^{1} \right] \right\vert=0,\left\vert \left[ 2^{1}, 1^{1} \right] \right\vert\\=\left\vert \left[ 1^{3} \right] \right\vert=\left\vert \left[ 3^{1}, 1^{1} \right] \right\vert=\left\vert \left[ 1^{4} \right] \right\vert=\left\vert \left[ 4^{1}, 1^{1} \right] \right\vert=\left\vert \left[ 3^{1}, 2^{1} \right] \right\vert=10,$ $\left\vert \left[ 3^{1}, 1^{2} \right] \right\vert=\left\vert \left[ 2^{2}, 1^{1} \right] \right\vert=\left\vert \left[ 2^{1}, 1^{3} \right] \right\vert=20,$ while $\left\vert \left[ 2^{1}, 1^{2} \right] \right\vert=30,$ and $\left\vert \left[ 1^{5} \right] \right\vert=2,$ and $\left\vert \left[ 1^{5} \right] _{i} \right\vert=1$ for all $i\in I.$ \end{theorem}